Partitioning a Model

 fuel_calcsubsystem, select the

 The Manage Partitions panel gives you the default partition names and sample times.

 Update the diagram to see the newly created partitions.

-execution order of block methods.
-To create partitions from an atomic subsystem block, go
+variable-step solver models).
+To create partitions from an atomic subsystem block, go to

-from the Schedule as drop-down.
-Give the partition a name and a
+the Schedule as drop-down.
+Give the partition a name and a discrete

-discrete sample time and click OK.
+sample time and click OK.
 This creates an explicit partition for this block.
-To
+To see this

-see this partition in the Schedule Editor, update the diagram.
-The partition appears in
+partition in the Schedule Editor, update the diagram.
+The partition appears in the graph

 To create partitions from a Model block, in the Model events